Significant-Gravitas/AutoGPT/QUICKSTART.md

 ## Running your Agent

-Your agent can started using the `./run agent start YOUR_AGENT_NAME`
+Your agent can be started using the command: `./run agent start YOUR_AGENT_NAME`

-This start the agent on `http://localhost:8000/`
+This starts the agent on the URL: `http://localhost:8000/`

 ![Start the Agent](docs/content/imgs/quickstart/009_start_agent.png)